The 5 Most Common Reasons California Couples Get Divorced

 While the second grounds for marriage is only rarely used in California divorces, the first – irreconcilable differences – takes a variety of forms and ranges from changes in personal values and beliefs to infidelity or abusive behavior.

-Everyone’s marriage is different, and there are many reasons that a particularly two people may seek divorce.
+As California divorce lawyers, we know that everyone’s marriage is different, and there are many reasons that a particularly two people may seek divorce.
 Sometimes divorce is mutual – an understanding that it’s better to be apart than together – while sometimes it’s initiated only by one person.

 In this blog post, we’ll look at the top five reasons California couples choose to end their marriages and get divorces.
 From infidelity to changes in personal values and priorities, many of the top reasons for divorce may surprise you.